QubitProducts/bamboo/README.md

 * Optionally integrates with StatsD to monitor configuration reload event

-Compatibility:
+### Compatibility and next release:

 We tested on Marathon 0.6.1 and Mesos 0.19 on production.

-There will be a release soon to support Marathon 0.7 with a lot of feature and performance improvements.
+There will be a release soon to support Marathon 0.7 with a lot of feature and performance improvements, including support mixed non-DNS, DNS and custom HAProxy frontend acl rules.
+Be prepared!

 ![user-interface](https://cloud.githubusercontent.com/assets/37033/4110199/a6226b8e-31ee-11e4-9734-68e0da00767c.png)